PeerMeHQ/know/basics/security.md

 # 🔒 Security

 The society of tomorrow requires a solid foundation of security standards.
-For this, we have established rules and guidelines to make Fellowship DAOs safe to use and participate for all members.
+For this, we have established rules and guidelines to make Fellowship DAOs safe to use & participate for all members.

 ## Token Management Rights